aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-xlsm/_index.md

 ---
 title: C# XLSB to XLSM - XLSB to XLSM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSB to XLSM in C#.
-C# Convert XLSB to XLSM saveformat.
-C# XLSB to XLSM format.
-Save XLSB to XLSM C#.
+Convert XLSB to XLSM quickly and easily with Aspose.Cells.
+C# XLSB to XLSM.
+C# Save XLSB to XLSM.
+Save XLSB as XLSM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSB to XLSM in C#., C# XLSB to XLSM saveformat., XLSB to XLSM C#., C# Convert XLSB to XLSM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSB to XLSM in C#., Save XLSB to XLSM using C#., C# XLSB to XLSM saveformat., XLSB to XLSM Converter., C# Save XLSB as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}